kateyy/hyrise/docs/queryexecution/json_plan_operations.rst

         7   OR
         8   NOT
         9   MULTI_EQ
+        16  LIKE
         == ==========

+    The like expression expects a regular expression for regex ("a*b.b(ca)*" matches "aaabwbcaca")

     ``"in": 0`` simply refers to the fact, that we're performing the selection on the first table.